Dog Bite Settlements in California

 - Health Insurance Deductibles

-It's important that you enlist the help of a skilled dog bite lawyer Los Angeles when determining the compensation amount that you'll settle for.
-As part of the settlement, you agree to drop the case against the owner of the dog.
+It's important that you enlist the help of a skilled lawyer for settlement disputes when determining the compensation amount that you'll settle for.
+As part of the agreement, you would drop the case against the owner.
 You may not resume the case later down the road once the settlement papers are signed.
-This means, that if you didn't get enough financial compensation to pay for medical bills, you can't go after the owner of the dog post-settlement.
+This means that if you didn't get enough financial compensation to pay for medical bills, you can't go after the owner of the dog post-settlement.

 How Does A Settlement Get Underway?